-D5.
-Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

-Required of All Recommended of All Recommended of Some Required of Some Not required
+Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript Х
+High school transcript х

-College transcript(s) X
+College transcript(s) Х

-Essay or personal statement X
+Essay or personal statement х

-Interview Х
+Interview

-Standardized test scores Х
+Standardized test scores

-Statement of good standing Х
+Statement of good

-from prior institution(s)
+standing from prior institution(s) x

-- D6.
-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): \\\\\ - D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): \\\\\2.0\\\\
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00 [3.00 required for nursing] D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00

-D8.
-List any other application requirements specific to transfer applicants:
+D8 List any other application requirements specific to transfer applicants:

-D9.
-List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.
+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column

+COIUITITI.

-Priority Date Closing Date Notification Date Reply Date Rolling Admission
+D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall X
+D9 Fall Х

-Winter
+D9 Winter

-Spring X
+D9 Spring Х

-Summer
+D9 Summer